gorkinovich/meta/README.md

 |         | `FUNC; ...`                | Functional type overloaded |
 | `FUNC`  | `forall VAR, ...: (TYPE, ...) -> TYPE` | Functional scheme type |

-Remember that `[]` is literal that represents the empty list.
+Remember that `[]` is the literal that represents the empty list.
 Atoms, integer and floats literals are the same used in Erlang.